-My research investigates the impacts of correctional policies and practices on individuals, families, and communities with a focus on gender and race.
+My research investigates pathways into the criminal justice system and correctional responses.
 I utilize both quantitative and qualitative methods with an emphasis on mixed methodology.
 The combination of both methods allows for generalizable statistical analyses to be coupled with in-depth contextual narratives from persons with lived experiences.

 I prioritize community-engaged research to contribute to my discipline while also serving my local community.
 I help agencies implement and evaluate evidence-based practices.
 I specialize in gender-responsive strategies.

 In my free time, I enjoy yoga, hiking, snowboarding, video games, and my dogs.